 The pre-war peace movement began in response to the 1909 Defence Act which introduced compulsory military training or ‘Peacetime Conscription’.
 Boys as young as 12 (later raised to 14) were obliged to drill regularly and this continued up to the age of 21 (later raised to 25).

-Christchurch was the centre of resistance to compulsory military training with three organisations forming in three years: the Anti-Militarist League founded in 1910, the National Peace Council founded in 1911, and the Passive Resisters’ Union (PRU) founded in 1912.
+Christchurch was the centre of resistance to compulsory military training with three organisations forming in two years: the Anti-Militarist League and the National Peace Council founded in 1911, and the Passive Resisters’ Union (PRU) founded in 1912.
 The Canterbury Women's Institute and labour organisations also supported this early peace movement.

 While the Anti-Militarist League and the National Peace Council worked in traditional ways with meetings, letters, deputations, and the printing and disseminating of educational material, the PRU carried out a programme of civil disobedience.
 Only the young men who were affected by the Act could join the union and when their members began to be imprisoned and lose their civil rights the union published its own very effective publication, The Repeal.